1andgraf/AppleWatchGPT/readme.md

 ---

-## Usage

-1. Open the app on your Apple Watch.
-2. Type your message in the text field.
-3. Tap **Send**.
-4. ChatGPT’s response will appear in the chat list.

----

-## Limitations
+## Important mention

-- Requires an internet connection
+- It equires an internet connection
-- Uses OpenAI API, so usage counts against your API quota
+- It uses OpenAI API, so usage counts against your API quota
-- Responses are limited to 150 tokens (configurable in code)
+- Responses are limited to 150 tokens, but it is configurable in code (max_tokens)

----

-## Customization

-- Change the ChatGPT model in `ContentView.swift` to try GPT-4 (requires API subscription)
+- You can change the ChatGPT model in `ContentView.swift`
-- Adjust `max_tokens` to control response length

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.